 As we neared North Creek I went to my door to be ready to unload passengers.

-Our train is arriving in North Creek.
-After we had arrived we unloaded our passengers and I had one and a half hours of free time in North Creek.
+Our train was arriving in North Creek, after which we unloaded our passengers and I had one and a half hours of free time.

-The former Upper Hudson Railroad RS-36 5019.
-I went to the Martha Restaurant and had a good lunch.
-I then went back to the station for a few more pictures.
+Upper Hudson River Railroad RS-36 5019, nee Delaware and Hudson 5019, built by American Locomotive Company in 1963.
+I went to Martha Restaurant's for a good lunch then returned to the station for a few more pictures.

-Our train being made ready for the 3:00 PM departure.
-I took a walk north along the railroad.
+Our train was being made ready for the 3:00 PM departure and I walked north along the railroad.

 North Creek scenes.

 A box car.
-We reboarded the train and left at 3:00 PM for Saratoga Springs.
-I walked through the train telling our passengers about our two stops at the Golf Course Photo Runby and which stops they must get off at.
+We reboarded the train and left at 3:00 PM for Saratoga Springs after which I walked through the train telling our passengers about our two stops at the Golf Course photo runby and at which stops they must get off.
 We unloaded the rear half of the train first.

 The front half of the train unloads with the photo line already formed.

-Golf Course Photo Runby 2.
-We then reboarded the train.
-I next walked through the whole train thanking everyone and gave them the Saratoga Springs information they needed to know.
-I then relaxed the rest of the way back to Saratoga Springs.
-There we detrained our passengers and then we checked the train for anything left.
+Golf Course photo runby 2.
+We then reboarded the train and I next walked through the whole train thanking everyone and gave them the Saratoga Springs information they needed then relaxed the rest of the way back to Saratoga Springs.
+There we detrained our passengers and checked the train for anything left.

-The Saratoga & North Creek Caboose 1001.
 With Amtrak running late I talked with Bart, Sarah, Mia and Greg and we had a great time talking together.
 The Amtrak official arrived and we had a quick meeting about loading our passengers.
-The Ethan Allen Express train 291 finally arrived and we loaded everyone onto the train.
-I got on-line and Amtrak's Internet connection allowed me to upload all the stories I had finished.
+Ethan Allen Express train 291 finally arrived and we loaded everyone then I was able to get online since Amtrak's Internet connection allowed me to upload all the stories I had finished.
 I called Elizabeth and she proofed them while I was heading back to Rutland.
-A special thank you to Amtrak and the Saratoga & North Creek Railroad for having our NRHS Special trains today.
-We arrived in Rutland under an hour late and once we got all the passengers off the train, Bart and Sarah gave Robin and I a ride back to the Holiday Inn.
-We drove back to the Days Inn just in time to see the Chicago Blackhawks win the Stanley Cup.
+A special thank you to Amtrak and the Saratoga & North Creek Railroad for having our NRHS special trains today.
+We arrived in Rutland under an hour late and once all our passengers detrained, Bart and Sarah gave Robin and I a ride back to the Holiday Inn and we drove back to the Days Inn just in time to see the Chicago Blackhawks win the Stanley Cup.
 A tired Chris then called it a night.